ChrisSantosLang/AiTournament/README.md

 ![Edge and win rates in 3v3 MAD Chairs](https://github.com/ChrisSantosLang/AiTournament/blob/main/Media/3v3madchairs.png?raw=true)

 To the extent that players are rational, they are likely to defect from B to A if A has clear edge over B, so the win rate of A against B is expected to converge toward the win rate of A against itself.
 Likewise, the win rate of A against B is expected to converge toward zero if B has clear edge over A (i.e. A has negative edge against B).
-We call this use of the edge statistic to modify win rate "ewin", where ewin_A_vs_B = min(win_A_vs_A, win_A_vs_B * (rationality ** edge_A_vs_B)).
+We call this use of the edge statistic to modify win rate "ewin", where ewin_A_vs_B = min(mean_win_A_vs_A, mean_win_A_vs_B * (rationality ** edge_A_vs_B)).

 When rationality is 1, edge has no impact on ewin.
 As rationality rises, edge dominates ewin (except when edge is 0).
 We use 50 for this software by default.
+The winner of each match is the strategy with the higher ewin.
+These wins are combined across many matches to generate a skill estimate for each strategy using the [Trueskill](https://github.com/sublee/trueskill) algorithm which has been ranking players on XBox since 2005 (like Elo rating in chess).

 ## Modifying the code
 The main way to modify this code is to fill the `submission()` function with your own MAD Chairs strategy.
 The parameters include `position: int`, `round: int`, `history: pd.DataFrame`, and `cache: dict`.
 The function  should return 'skip' or the letter of the resource your strategy would recommend to a player in the given `position` (1-6) and `round` (1-20) with the given `history` (which contains columns for "Position" and "Round{n}").